PROTECTING CHILDREN, STRENGTHENING FAMILIES

 - Courts and child protective services seeking assistance to interrupt inter-generational cycles of family stress and conflict

-- Adoption and foster care agencies, as well as refuges resettlement agencies
+- Adoption and foster care agencies, as well as refugee resettlement agencies

 - Adults seeking to find balance in their lives and build resilience for meeting life’s challenges